Refzlund/svelte-object/README.md

 It is not limited to inputs and forms.
 There are many ways you could use this structure to create a responsive and engaging interface.

 ### Motivation
 Components can quickly become bloated with reactive declarations (`$:`).
+This is often a cause of bugs.

 JSON objects are often duplicated in the script tag to define an object, and the component structure themselves.
+This requires devs to make changes multiple places and repeat themselves.

 FormData objects are no fun to work with.
+They're not reactive and are mainly limited to forms.

 My goals are
 - Better developer experience
 - Higher dev throughput
 - Stores > Reactive components statements/declarations
-- Unified way to relate stores with components and HTML-tags (with `bind` and `use:bind`)
+- Unified way to relate stores through components and HTML-tags (by using `bind` and `use:bind`)
 - Reduce unforseen bugs
-- Reactive data
+- Primary focus on Svelte stores as a reactive data pattern
 - Clear and concise component language

 ### Features
+- Allows for nested Objects and Arrays
+	- Array stores have `.push` and `.removeByIndex`
 - Ease of development for input validation
 - Trigger validation methods manually (will be recursive when used on Object or Array)
-- 'Rest Params' on Objects and Arrays cascades to children recursively
+- 'Rest Params' on Objects and Arrays cascades to children recursively as attributes
-- Custom `bind` utility function for components and `use:directive` for HTML-elements
+- Custom `bind` utility function for components and `use:bind` for HTML-elements

 ### Requirements
 Understanding [Svelte Stores](https://svelte.dev/tutorial/writable-stores), how to make [custom stores](https://svelte.dev/tutorial/custom-stores) and how to [derive a store](https://svelte.dev/tutorial/derived-stores) will prove to be important assets to maximizing the use of this library.